jsalignon/cactus/docs/1_Intro/tutorial.md

  - `--res_dir`: the output folder
  - `--species`: species under study (mandatory)
  - `--chromatin_state`: chromatin state file to use for the chromatin enrichment analysis (mandatory)
- - `--design__regions_to_remove`: using an an empty file that do not contain any regions to remove from ATAC-Seq analyses.
+ - `--design__regions_to_remove`: using an an empty file that do not contain any regions to remove from ATAC-Seq analyses (more on that below).
  - `--disable_all_enrichments`: disabling all enrichment analyses

 Note also, that creation of bigWig files, as well as the saturation curve analysis can both be computationally intensive and therefore there are parameters to disable these steps if needed (`params.do_bigwig` and `params.do_saturation_curve`).